The Environment and Climate Change Law Review: Kenya

 Although a number of legislative and policy options have been set in motion by the Kenyan government2 to mainstream environmental and climate change obligations into the country's economic blueprint, the Climate Change Act 2016 and the regulations contemplated under it qualify as the most notable recent direct legislation in this area.

-In terms of policy initiatives, the Climate Change Act 2016 requires the cabinet secretary to formulate a National Climate Change Action Plan (NCCAP), which shall be reviewed every five years.3 The resultant NCCAP 2018–2022 (the Plan) aims to 'further Kenya's development goals by providing mechanisms and measures to achieve low-carbon climate-resilient development'.4 The Plan provides a framework for Kenya to deliver on its nationally determined contributions (NDCs) under the Paris Agreement.5 The Plan focuses on seven priority climate action areas where government efforts should be directed to achieve low-carbon-resilient development.
+In terms of policy initiatives, the Climate Change Act 2016 requires the cabinet secretary to formulate a National Climate Change Action Plan (NCCAP), which shall be reviewed every five years.3 The current NCCAP 2018–2022 (the Plan) aims to 'further Kenya's development goals by providing mechanisms and measures to achieve low-carbon climate-resilient development'.4 The Plan provides a framework for Kenya to deliver on its nationally determined contributions (NDCs) under the Paris Agreement.5 The Plan focuses on seven priority climate action areas where government efforts should be directed to achieve low-carbon-resilient development.
 These priority action areas are disaster (drought and floods) risk management, food and nutrition security, water and the blue economy, forestry, wildlife and tourism, health, sanitation and human settlements, manufacturing, and energy and transport.6

 The NCCAP is aligned with the Kenyan government's developmental policy roadmap comprising Vision 20307 and sustainable development goals (SDGs), all which reflect the commitment by the Kenyan government to achieve low-carbon and climate-resilient development.

-Vision 2030 was launched in 2008 as Kenya's development blueprint covering the period 2008 to 2030.
+Vision 2030 was launched in 2008 as Kenya's development blueprint covering the period 2008–2030.
 It was aimed at making Kenya a newly industrialising 'middle income country providing high-quality life for all its citizens by the year 2030'.
 Under the Social Pillar of Vision 2030, it is explicitly stated that Kenya's journey towards widespread prosperity involves the building of a just and cohesive society that enjoys equitable social development in a clean and secure environment.
 The vision of a clean and sustainable environment by 2030 is to be attained with improved pollution and waste management, improved capacity to adapt to global climate change and the harmonisation of environmental laws for better environmental governance and planning.

-As an example of its commitment to this vision, the Kenyan government has at times taken radical conservation measures such as involuntary relocation of rural communities from ecologically sensitive areas such as the Mau Forest, a major water catchment area.
+As an example of its commitment to this vision, the Kenyan government has at times taken radical conservation measures, such as involuntary relocation of rural communities from ecologically sensitive areas such as the Mau Forest, a major water catchment area.
 This is part of the broader plan to rehabilitate the degraded environment and achieve 10 per cent forest cover nationally.8 The forest is the largest remaining indigenous forest in Kenya and contains the largest of the country's five water towers, as well as the largest closed-canopy forest ecosystem.
 Despite political resistance and legal challenges on the mode of carrying out the relocations, the action demonstrates renewed commitment by the Kenyan government to sustainability and environmental restoration.

-In a similar vein, the Kenyan government banned the introduction of all plastic containers, straws and other related products to any national park, national reserves or conservation areas effective June 2020.9 There has been some corresponding fiscal incentive for corporates investing in recycling, including a 15 per cent corporate tax incentive for the first five years of operation and VAT exemption for the supply of machinery and equipment used in constructing plastic recycling plants and services to those plants.10
+In a similar vein, the Kenyan government banned the introduction of all plastic containers, straws and other related products to any national park, national reserves or conservation areas effective June 2020.9 There has been some corresponding fiscal incentive for corporates that invest in recycling, including a 15 per cent corporate tax incentive for the first five years of operation and VAT exemption for the supply of machinery and equipment used in constructing plastic recycling plants and services to those plants.10

-The Constitution of Kenya 2010
+i The Constitution of Kenya 2010

 Article 10 of the Constitution lays out national values and principles of governance, such as sustainable development, that guide government action in implementing laws or policy.
 Article 42 guarantees the right to a clean and healthy environment and requires the environment to be protected for present and future generations.